As of today, April 1, 2011, my blog and web site are up and running! Ready for visitors!

 Others simply weren't my kind of story.

-Since I’ve been jetlagged and unable to accomplish much other than reading (and staring mindlessly into space at all hours of the night), I’ve also been monitoring the hubbub surrounding the publication of this list.
+other than reading (and staring mindlessly into space at all hours of the

 And yowza…it is quite the hubbub.
-(Nothin’ like a good hubbub, I always say.)
+(Nothin’ like a good hubbub, I

 Who's talking about it?